 There are two ways to update your driver–manually and automatically.

-Manually: To get your device driver, you need to go to its manufacturer website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+Option 1 — Manually: To get your device driver, you need to go to its manufacturer’s website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32-bit), and download the driver manually.

-Automatically: If you don’t have the time, patience or computer skills to update the driver manually, you can do it automatically with Driver Easy.
+Option 2 — Automatically (Recommend): If you don’t have the time, patience, or computer skills to update the driver manually, you can do it automatically with Driver Easy.